 folding or cracking.
 This is one of those cases where a picture is worth 1k words.
 Here's the picture:

 The wood is passing over the iron, then once it is soft, it is bent around the iron.
 All this is done while the wood is moved continuously but slowly across the iron, to avoid simply folding it at one point.
+One more thing: constant bending pressure and constant iron temperature and constant speed of the wood over the iron will result in a constant radius bend.
 In reality, even the picture is not as useful as actually getting your hands on a wet piece of wood and a hot iron.

 It is difficult to make a bend near the end of a piece.
 If your layout requires a piece ending in a bend, make that piece longer than is needed, bend it, then trim it to length, if this is possible.
 This is another reason to start off with a non-cutaway instrument, since the two halves of the sides end at the relatively flat sections at the neck and tail blocks.